What is a Purchase of Development Rights Program?

 = Value of the development rights

-Once an easement is in place, the landowner may still sell or bequeath their land on the open market as farmland.
-The property remains in private ownership and the City of Ann Arbor conducts an annual monitoring visit to ensure the terms of the easement are being upheld.
+The owner may still sell or bequeath their land on the open market as farmland.
+The property remains in private ownership.
+The City of Ann Arbor conducts a yearly visit to ensure the terms of the easement are being upheld.